RedHatGov/redhatgov.github.io/content/workshops/example/hugo_shortcodes.md

 ### Highlight

 This shortcode will convert the source code provided into syntax highlighted HTML.

-Read more on [highlighting](/extras/highlighting/).
+#### Dependencies

+1. Install Python from python.org.
+Version 2.7.x is already sufficient.
+2. Run `pip install Pygments` in order to install Pygments.
+Once installed, Pygments gives you a command pygmentize.
+Make sure it sits in your PATH, otherwise Hugo cannot find it.

 #### Usage